 In most cases your eyes will be dilated for part of the exam.
 Dilation causes the pupil to expand, allowing the doctor to get a clear view of the back of your eye.
 Dilation may cause your eyes to be light sensitive for several hours.
 If driving while dilated is a concern, please make arrangements for someone to drive you home from your appointment.

 The American Academy of Ophthalmology (aao.org) suggests that adults have a complete eye exam every 1-2 years.
-It is also suggested that everyone have a baseline exam at the age of 40.
+It is also suggested that everyone have a baseline exam at the age of 40 or earlier if you have an eye disease or if you have a risk factor for developing one, such as diabetes, high blood pressure or a family history of eye disease.
 For children, the American Academy of Ophthalmology suggests vision checks during infancy, at preschool age, and before second grade.
 Continue exams every two years after that point.

 At L.O.
 Eye Care a complete eye exam can be performed by an ophthalmologist or an optometrist.
 For information on how these two types of eye professionals differ, visit this overview.